newjersey/innovation.nj.gov/content/_projects/business-experience-initiative.md

 ### Impact \+ Metrics

-* With Business.NJ.gov, companies can now easily find the answer to any question they have, file critical forms, and get personalized recommendations – all in one convenient place.
+- With Business.NJ.gov, companies can now easily find the answer to any question they have, file critical forms, and get personalized recommendations – all in one convenient place.
-* With over three million site visits per year, Business.NJ.gov is the definitive starting point for New Jersey entrepreneurs.
+- With over three million site visits per year, Business.NJ.gov is the definitive starting point for New Jersey entrepreneurs.
+- In May 2025, the governor issued a five-year report on the impact of Business.NN.gov, showing that over 50,000 businesses have formed using the site.
+The report also includes survey results showing that users of the site took 30 percent less time (nearly a month less) to start a business.
+Due to that reduced time, in 2024, the average additional earnings per business was estimated at about $7,440, helping drive about $167.7 million in total additional earnings.
-* With a Business.NJ.gov [account](https://navigator.business.nj.gov/), aspiring entrepreneurs can now develop personalized guides to starting their business, register their business and track their applications, find relevant funding opportunities, and get a personalized tax calendar.
+- With a Business.NJ.gov account, aspiring entrepreneurs can now develop personalized guides to starting their business, register their business and track their applications, find relevant funding opportunities, and get a personalized tax calendar.
-* By enabling data-sharing between agencies for the first time, we are consolidating dozens of forms and making them submittable through a single portal on  Business.NJ.gov.
+- By enabling data-sharing between agencies for the first time, OOI consolidated dozens of forms and made them submittable through a single portal on Business.NJ.gov.
-* Businesses can access a centralized customer service experience in real time using the Business.NJ.Gov live chat \- this allows businesses to get answers from experts and customer service representatives from multiple State agencies, alleviating the need to call several agencies.
+- Businesses can access a centralized customer service experience in real time using the Business.NJ.Gov live chat \- this allows businesses to get answers from experts and customer service representatives from multiple State agencies, alleviating the need to call several agencies.
-* At the start of the COVID-19 pandemic, OOI rapidly deployed a COVID-19 Business Information Hub to provide a definitive source for businesses on safety regulations, closures, financial assistance, and more.
+- At the start of the COVID-19 pandemic, OOI rapidly deployed a COVID-19 Business Information Hub to provide a definitive source for businesses on safety regulations, closures, financial assistance, and more.

 ### Status

-* OOI continues to work with departmental partners to build additional functionality into the site, while also expanding content and services provided by additional digital tools.
+- OOI continues to work with departmental partners to build additional functionality into the site, while also expanding content and services provided by additional digital tools.

 ### Partners

-* Office of the Governor
+- Office of the Governor
-* NJ State Department of State, Business Action Center
+- NJ State Department of State, Business Action Center
-* NJ State Economic Development Authority
+- NJ State Economic Development Authority
-* NJ State Department of Treasury
+- NJ State Department of Treasury
-* NJState Department of Labor
+- NJState Department of Labor
-* Statewide initiative, in partnership with all relevant State entities
+- Statewide initiative, in partnership with all relevant State entities

-*Last updated on 2/26/25*
+_Last updated on 8/27/25_